 – Drafted: The PO has been drafted.
 You can clone, delete and void the PO at this stage, as well as add items or edit any details you’d like.

 – Confirmed Items Pending: This means that the PO is confirmed, but the items ordered are yet to be received.
-You will not be able to add items to it or edit the price of items, but you can still update delivery dates and custom fields.
+You will be able to add items, edit the price of items, and update delivery dates and custom fields.
 Note that if both the payment and items are pending in an order, the system will only reflect the ‘Confirmed Items Pending’ status.

 – Confirmed Payment Pending: The items ordered through the PO have been received, but the payment has not been made yet.
 This could mean that either a partial payment is pending or the entire sum.